tidle/dicers/README.md

 Simply execute `cargo build --release`, and the `rsdice` executable will be found at `target/release/rsdice`

 ## Use
-You can run dicers with no arguments and it will generate a password with six words using the short wordlist.
+You can run rsdice with no arguments and it will generate a password with six words using the short wordlist.
 For password customization, please refer to the help message:
 ```
 USAGE: